 Arduino Pid Autotune

-1. Get the current PID settings using the M503 command.
-Your printer will return the current PID settings for the heatbed.
+command.
+Your printer will return the current PID settings for the heatbed. - Run the

 Arduino Pid Motor Speed Control